Save Money On Housing: Live Well In Less Space

 There are several theories as to why this is happening.
 For starters, we may simply want a higher standard of living.
 (Sharing bathrooms?
 That’s for people in 3rd-world countries!)
 Perhaps it’s from us continually one-upping our neighbors.
 Maybe builders are pushing bigger homes through marketing.
 Or it may be a result of the breaking up of the American family, and how we don’t like spending time together anymore.

-Finally, it doesn’t stop with the bigger sticker price.
+Finally, the extra costs don’t stop with the bigger sticker price.
 There’s the higher property taxes and insurance rates.
 A bigger home costs more to heat, cool, maintain, and repair.
 More rooms means more furniture, more wall decorations, more room for clothes, and just more stuff in general.
 More appliances mean more electricity used.
 The list goes on and on.

 In my opinion, many people don’t even notice that they are stretching to buy homes that just keep getting bigger and bigger.
 They just follow the crowd.
+It’s hard to be different.
 This unconscious choice may partially explain why many of us feel so much more stressed financially than our parents.

 One other cause to the larger houses is that some areas require a minimum square footage for new houses.